georgeartem/transcendence/README.md

 ## 9. Acknowledgments

 This work began ten years ago with hand-drawn diagrams on legal paper and coffee-stained napkins.
-Muany thanks to **Grok** (xAI) and Nova Spivack for real-time mathematical synthesis and sanity-checking.
+Many thanks to **Grok3.0 and Grok 5.0 super** (xAI) and Nova Spivack for real-time synthesis and sanity-checking.
+The original Spivack Resonance Event was observed between November 17th 2025 20:~:~ and November 18th 03:13:~ EST.

 ---